carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 "Object Oriented" Programming
 -----------------------------
-Fortran doesn't have member functions (or subroutines) in the sense of C++ does, in which a function has immediate access to the members of a specific instance of a derived type.
+Fortran doesn't have member functions (or subroutines) in the sense that C++ does, in which a function has immediate access to the members of a specific instance of a derived type.
 But Fortran does have an analog to C++'s `this` via *type-bound procedures*.
-This is a means of binding a particular subprogram name to a derived type, possibly with aliasing, in such a way that the subprogram can be called as if it were a component of the type (e.g., `X%F(Y)`) and receive the object to the left of the `%` as an additional actual argument.
+This is a means of binding a particular subprogram name to a derived type, possibly with aliasing, in such a way that the subprogram can be called as if it were a component of the type (e.g., `X%F(Y)`) and receive the object to the left of the `%` as an additional actual argument, exactly as if the call had been written `F(X,Y)`.
 The object is passed as the first argument by default, but that can be changed; indeed, the same specific subprogram can be used for multiple type-bound procedures by choosing different dummy arguments to serve as the passed object.
 The equivalent of a `static` member function is also available by saying that no argument is to be associated with the object via `NOPASS`.

 There's a lot more that can be said about type-bound procedures (e.g., how they support overloading) but this should be enough to get you started with the most common usage.